 PRP stands for platelet rich plasma which is a growing popular form of treatment for many conditions.
-During the treatment the clinician will draw A small sample of blood from the patient (20ml).
-The blood is placed in a centrifuge, which spins for 5 to 10 minutes to separate the platelet-rich plasma from the red blood cells.
+During the treatment the clinician will draw a small sample of blood from the patient (20–30, ML).
+The blood is placed in a centrifuge, which spins for 10-15 minutes to separate the platelet-rich plasma from the red blood cells.

 What are platelets and how do they help?

 Platelets are specialised blood cells that our body uses to clot and stop an area from bleeding.
 Following an injury or a wound - your body sends platelets to the area to start the clotting process.
 During this time, growth-factor proteins and cytokines are secreted by the platelets then increase local collagen production and stimulate new blood flow as they form clots to allow the healing processes to begin.
 When PRP is injected into at area of injury concentrations are increased to over 5 times higher than normal levels found in the bloodstream.
 This is why this form of treatment is used to speed the healing process.